top of page

 4. Transfers and Refunds

-d.
-If a member withdraws full enrollment within the first three weeks of a semester, all fees will be refunded excluding rent and insurance costs.
+4. If a member withdraws full enrollment within the first three weeks of a semester, all fees will be refunded including rent and insurance costs.

 Section 5.5 Financial Compensation